 - have been living with friends or relatives who have asked you to leave

 - are living in a home that is unfit for habitation owing to its condition or lack of services

 - are afraid to go home because someone living there has been, or may be, violent to you.

 What should I do if I think I am going to be homeless?

-If you are threatened with homelessness please contact our housing options team for advice.
+If you are threatened with homelessness please contact our Housing Options team for advice on 020 8207 2277.
 We aim to prevent you becoming homeless and find the best solution to your housing needs.

-If you are required to attend an interview this will usually last between one and two hours.
+If you are required to attend an initial assessment this will usually last between one and two hours.

 We will check that: